Automating TLS Certificates with cert-manager and Gateway API using ACME HTTP01 Challenge

 matchLabels:

-And route the incoming traffic for port 80 only to the specific IP address that you configured for it.
-You might also need to adjust to your namespace and GatewayClass setup for the Gateway configuration.
+For the incoming traffic on port 80 you need to add a route to the specific IP address that you configured for it.

 A ClusterIssuer using this Gateway would be configured like this: